runemadsen/runemadsen-2012/writings/printing-code/preparing-for-ams.md

 ### Ultrasmooth Fine Art

 This is the **matte** paper, and you have to use the "Mac Print MK" printer for it.
 If the printer is booked you can also book the "Mac Print 4900" printer, but it will need some resetting.
-The paper is a rough, non-shiny type, and it works really well for graphic prints.
+The paper is a rough, non-shiny paper, and it works really well for graphic prints.

-This paper is 17" wide, which means that your final image needs to be 5100 pixels wide.
-You basically determine the height, as it's a full roll of paper.
+This paper is 17" wide, and you basically determine the height, as it's a full roll of paper.
 Don't use too much though.
 Often you want the height to be less than 22", maybe even square.

 We have 2 rolls of this paper.